peterhinch/micropython-nano-gui/README.md

  11. `label=None` A text string will cause a `Label` to be drawn below the meter.
 An integer will create a `Label` of that width for later use.
  12. `style=Meter.LINE` The pointer is a horizontal line. `Meter.BAR` causes a vertical bar to be displayed.
+Much easier to read on monochrome displays.
  13. `legends=None` If a tuple of strings is passed, `Label` instances will be displayed to  the right hand side of the meter, starting at the bottom.
 E.G.
  `('0.0', '0.5', '1.0')`